Suggested links

 Can Ambien be taken long-term?

 Ambien is designed to treat insomnia for a short time—usually 1-2 weeks, but sometimes up to one month.
-Long-term use of Ambien greatly increases the user’s risk for experiencing some of Ambien’s potentially dangerous side effects.
+Long-term use of Ambien greatly increases the user’s risk of experiencing some of Ambien’s potentially dangerous side effects.

 The most commonly reported activities include: